vishesh-allahabadi/vishesh-allahabadi/README.md

 - 👋 Hi, I’m @vishesh-allahabadi
-- 👀 I’m interested in Flutter
+- 👀 I’m interested in AI and ML
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Computer Vision and Generative AI
-- 💞️ I’m looking to collaborate on any Flutter project
+- 💞️ I’m looking to collaborate on any Gen AI related project
 - 📫 How to reach me - @vishallahabadi on Twitter

 <!---